brady-lab-rockefeller/conkat_seq/README.md

 **4) Install ConkatSeq:**

-Use the git command to obtain this ConkatSeq
+Use the git command to obtain this ConkatSeq repository which will contain all the necessary material required to run:

 ```
 terminal(conkatseq)$ conda install -c anaconda pandas networkx statsmodels scipy